 In the resonant case, we have non-asymptotic inequalities

 for $\rho(x)\geq1,$ where $C(\underline\omega),\,c(\underline\omega)$ are strictly positive constants, depending on eigenfrequencies of the system. \end{theorem}

-\begin{proof} The proof consists in summing up the already proved results.
+\begin{proof} The proof is accomplished by relying upon the already proved results.
 Consider first the controlled motion from the value $\rho(x)$ of the ``radius'' to the value $\sqrt{\rho(x)}$.
-It follows from Theorem \ref{main_approx} that in the non-resonant case the duration under control (\ref{approx4}) is asymptotically equivalent to $\rho(x)-\sqrt{\rho(x)}\sim\rho(x)$ as $\rho(x)\to+\infty,$ while for any other control, including the time-optimal one, is no less asymptotically.
+It follows from Theorem \ref{main_approx} that in the non-resonant case the time spent under control (\ref{approx4}) is asymptotically equivalent to $\rho(x)-\sqrt{\rho(x)}\sim\rho(x)$ as $\rho(x)\to+\infty$, while for any other control, including the time-optimal one, the time spent is no less asymptotically.
 Then we move to the boundary of the inefficiency zone.
 It is clear, in view of Theorem \ref{observation5}, that the motion time under control (\ref{approx4}) is $O(\sqrt{\rho(x)})$, which is negligible compared to $\rho(x)$.
 The remaining two stages of the motion to zero, according to Theorems \ref{observation52} and \ref{main} take a (uniform over all initial conditions) finite time.
 Therefore, they are negligible and the total duration is asymptotically $\rho(x)$, while the optimal time is asymptotically the same.

 To prove inequalities (\ref{approx_T121}) one could argue in the same way, by appealing to Theorem \ref{observation5} instead of Theorem \ref{main_approx}. \end{proof}